XFes-overclockedMA/STAND-Elegance-Menu/README.md

 🚧🚧🚧🚧

-SPECIAL MENTION: @Beyond 5D ond 5D For giving me the idea to redo iconic JTAG/RGH mod menu themes, thank you!💪
+SPECIAL MENTION: @Beyond 5D For giving me the idea to redo iconic JTAG/RGH mod menu themes, thank you!💪

 SPECIAL MENTION: @IceDoomfist I used its load page code (Splash Screen) when the Theme is launched.🔥

 For Elegance Menu : 0.1 ✅